-An embryo transfer is an exciting and nerve-wracking moment in your fertility treatment.
-After weeks of medication, careful monitoring, egg retrieval, and the anticipation of seeing how your embryos develop, this is the final step towards a possible pregnancy.
-Once your embryo is placed in your uterus, the final stage of pregnancy is implantation.
+An embryo transfer is an exciting and nerve-wracking moment in your IVF cycle, especially as a surrogate.
+After weeks of medication, careful monitoring, egg retrieval, and the anticipation of seeing how the embryos develop, this is the final step toward a possible pregnancy.
+Once the embryo is placed in your uterus, the final stage of pregnancy is implantation.
 Implantation is when an embryo burrows into the endometrium or the uterus lining.
 This stage will confirm your pregnancy and successful IVF cycle.
-Here, we run you through some after-embryo transfer precautions to help improve your chances of falling pregnant.
+In this blog post, we’ll run through some ways to prepare for your transfer and after-embryo transfer precautions you can take to help improve your chances of a successful embryo transfer.

 What Influences Implantation Success Rates?